KingJA/LoadSir/README.md

 * :star: don't need to set enum or constant for status code
 * :star: set the your own onclick logic in custom Callback
 * :star: no preloaded load page
+* allow to cusomize your own load page
 * set the retry onclick listener
-* allow to cusomize your own load page
+* set the default load page
+* add multi load pages
 * thread-safety
-* set the default load page
-* add muitl load pages

 How does LoadSir works?
 ---